Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: Simulation Results

+The transmit power versus the maximum tolerable channel capacity $\log\beta$ of Eves is shown in Fig. \ref{figPowvsBeta_CommCSI}.
+It is shown that the transmit power of the proposed algorithm is the lowest among all the schemes, which demonstrates the effectiveness and superiority of the proposed algorithm for the uncorrelated CSI errors.
+The gap between the proposed algorithm and the Optimized-MRT scheme becomes smaller as $\log\beta$ increases.
+The transmit power of the full CSI errors is slightly higher than that of the partial CSI errors.

-The percentage of AN power in the total transmit power versus the number of Eves $K$ is given in Fig. \ref{figPercentANvsKenum}.
-As observed from Fig. \ref{figPercentANvsKenum}, the AN power increases with the number of Eves for all these schemes.
-When the number of Eves increases, the transmit antenna does not have enough degrees of freedom (DOF) to interfere the Eves, thus the AN power has to be increased.
-When $K$ is relatively large, the AN power with the full CSI errors is slightly lower than that with the partial CSI errors.
-This means that when there are more Eves, the full CSI errors are preferred to further interfere the Eves.
-Compared with other schemes, the AN power required by the proposed algorithm is the lowest, which confirms the superiority of the proposed algorithm.
+The invested AN power from the total transmit power with different $\log\beta$ is shown in Fig. \ref{figPercentANvsBeta_CommCSI}.
+The required AN power reduces when the data rate limit of Eves is relaxed.
+The AN power with the full CSI errors is slightly higher than that with the partial CSI errors for the proposed algorithm.